lino-framework/atelier/docs/invlib.rst

     - `cache` directories of demo projects
     - additional files specified in :attr:`env.cleanable_files`

+    Unless option ``--batch`` is specified, ask for an interactive user confirmation before removing these files.

 .. command:: inv readme

     Generate or update `README.txt` or `README.rst` file from